SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-build-applications-with-azure-devops.md

 ---
 title: "Build applications with Azure DevOps"
-excerpt: "Learn how configure build pipelines that continuously build, test, and verify your applications."
+excerpt: "In this learning path, find out how to collaborate with others to continuously build, test, and verify your applications using Azure Pipelines and GitHub."
 type: collection
 price: Free
 length: PT6H45M